sonos/torch-to-nnef/docs/examples/image_gen/README.md

 - `sdxl/` -- Stable Diffusion XL: two text encoders, larger UNet, VAE
 - `sd3/` -- Stable Diffusion 3 (DiT architecture)

-Flux-Schnell (DiT, 12B) is a planned follow-up: it currently exports cleanly but fails on the tract side (SDPA + reshape deserializer panics on Flux's RoPE'd shapes), so it is held out of this directory until the upstream tract fixes land.

 ## Status

 Early exploration.
 First targets are the SD 1.5 VAE decoder and UNet, both